gkopacz/CyberSec-HomeLab/Day03-AD-Setup-and-Domain-Join/README.md

 ## 8️⃣ Populate Active Directory: Create Dummy Users & Organizational Units

-With the domain controller, DNS and DHCP configured, I moved on to creating a few test users to simulate a real-world Active Directory environment.
+With the domain controller, DNS and DHCP configured, I moved on to creating a few Organisational Units and test users to simulate a real-world Active Directory environment.

-These accounts will later help me validate **domain joins**, **authentication flows**, **GPO enforcement**, and even simulate attacks or detection rules.

-Why Create Dummy Users❓

-In enterprise environments, user accounts form the core of identity-based security.
-Even in a lab, having realistic users allows me to test authentication logging, group policies, privilege escalation paths, and more.

 Why Not Use Default Containers❓